Human trafficking in Madagascar: Prosecution (2010)

-Protection
+Protection (2010)

 The Malagasy government made weak efforts to ensure that victims were provided access to necessary services and it did not operate specific victim assistance programs.
 The majority of trafficking victims identified in 2009 were assisted by NGO-run centers.
 Madagascar lacks procedures to proactively identify trafficking victims among vulnerable populations or refer victims for care.
-However, the Ministry of Health's local-level Child Rights Protection Networks – which grew through a partnership with UNICEF to include 761 communes in 2009 – brought together government institutions, law enforcement, and NGOs to partially fill this role.
+However, the Ministry of Health's local-level Child Rights Protection Networks - which grew through a partnership with UNICEF to include 761 communes in 2009 - brought together government institutions, law enforcement, and NGOs to partially fill this role.
 These networks coordinated child protection activities, identified and reported abuse cases, and assisted some trafficking victims in accessing social and legal services.
 Victims who returned from Lebanon were immediately confined to a psychiatric institution and not provided with appropriate social or legal services.
 Madagascar's honorary consul in Beirut made limited attempts to mediate with labor agencies and refer Malagasy victims to a Beirut-based NGO shelter.
 The government sent an official from its embassy in Paris to Beirut to research the abuse of Malagasy domestic workers in Lebanon, but did not take measures to initiate bilateral engagement with the Government of Lebanon regarding protection of and legal remedies for exploited workers.
 The government did not penalize trafficking victims for unlawful acts committed as a direct result of their being trafficked, but did not show evidence that it encouraged them to assist in the investigation and prosecution of their exploiters.
 The government did not provide legal alternatives to the removal of victims to countries where they would face hardship or retribution.

-Prevention
+Prevention (2010)

 The government's efforts to prevent trafficking decreased during the year, particularly in the area of public awareness raising.
 The President's Inter-Ministerial Anti-Trafficking Committee ceased functioning in early 2009.
 The government's Antananarivo-based Manjary Soa Center withdrew an unknown number of children from the worst forms of child labor and provided them with education or vocational training.
 Two additional centers opened in Toliara and Toamasina in 2009 and were the only programs fully funded by the government to combat child labor.
 Although nine Regional Committees to Fight Child Labor worked to increase coordination among government entities, NGOs, and ILO/IPEC under the framework of the National Action Plan for the Fight Against Child Labor, the Ministry of Labor's five child labor inspectors were insufficient to cover areas beyond Antananarivo or in informal economic sectors.
 The ministry conducted no complaint-driven child labor inspections and provided no information on incidences of child labor, if any, uncovered during regular inspections.
 The government continued to distribute to arriving international passengers fliers and a customs booklet containing a full-page warning of the consequences of child sex tourism.
 In 2009, the government charged a French national with rape and corruption of a minor after he paid for sex acts with several young girls.